archaeoklammt/DFKV_data_model/linked_art_model.md

 As LIDOX XML serves as an intelligent solution for the interoperability of specialized collection data and central nodes such as Europeana, it offers a combination of rigor in terms of data structure and certain information defined as mandatory, as well as flexibility within its main sections.
 The LADM aims at reusability of the data in new applications and therefore allows individual structure of the data, but focuses on a common grammar and label set.
 The "grammar" is CIDOC-CRM, and the label set is mostly Getty AAT.
 These features of LADM serve to support the main goal of data curation at DFK Paris, which is to reuse legacy data without stripping them of their original research context.

 Nevertheless, the application of LADM to databases is not without problems, and it is even unclear whether it is applicable at all from a theoretical point of view, since it is intended for collection data.
-At the heart of the LADM approach is a (usually) digitized collection object such as a digital surrogate of a coin, painting, or whatever artifact.
+At the heart of the LADM approach is a (usually) digitized collection object such as a digital surrogate of a coin, painting, or whatever artefact.
 In the case of DFK Paris databases, we instead focus on an digital information object.
 Like a poem, however, a database is an expression that is represented textually.
 So like the subject of a painting, the object is intangible, and what we host on our server is a representation.
 So even if it is possible from a technical point of view, it is questionable whether the application of LADM is appropriate.

 ## Subject and structure of the document